Youngblood (comics)

 Youngblood is a superhero team starring in their self-titled comic book series, created by writer/artist Rob Liefeld.
-The team made its debut as a backup feature in RAMM #1 (May 1987) before the next month appearing in the one-shot Megaton Explosion #1 (June 1987) before later appearing in April 1992 in its own ongoing series as the flagship publication for Image Comics and the wider Image Universe.
+The team made its debut as a backup feature in RAMM #1 (May 1987) before the next month appearing in the one-shot Megaton Explosion #1 (June 1987); in April 1992 Youngblood appeared in its own ongoing series as the flagship publication for Image Comics and the wider Image Universe.
 Youngblood was originally published by Image Comics, and later by Awesome Entertainment.
-Upon Rob Liefeld's return to Image Comics, it was revived in 2008, 2012, and 2017.
+Upon Rob Liefeld's return to Image Comics, it was revived in 2008, 2012, 2017, 2024 via web sales direct to consumers, and 2025 at mass comic retail.
 In 2019, Liefeld revealed that he has not owned the rights to Youngblood for several years.

 In most of its iterations, Youngblood is a high-profile superteam sanctioned and overseen by the United States government.
 Youngblood's members include Shaft, a former FBI agent who uses a high-tech bow; Badrock, a teenager transformed into a living block of stone; Vogue, a Russian fashion model with purple-and-chalk-white skin; and Chapel, a government assassin.